mdsimon2/RPi-CamillaDSP/README.md

                 - 169.254.118.240/16
 ```

+#### CueMix

 Install Cuemix 5 on your Mac / PC.
 Either connect the Ultralite Mk5 to your Mac / PC or click the gear in Cuemix and enter the hostname of your RPi.

-and set up channel routing such that USB 1-2 are routed to analog output 1-2, USB 3-4 to analog output 3-4, etc. Make sure no other channel routing is in place as we will do all channel routing in CamillaDSP.
+Set up channel routing such that USB 1-2 are routed to analog output 1-2, USB 3-4 to analog output 3-4, etc. Make sure no other channel routing is in place, as all channel routing will be done in CamillaDSP.
 Check your levels in the Output tab as my Ultralite Mk5 came with all channels set to -20 dB by default.
 If you want to use the Mk5 volume knob then select which analog channels (knob will only work on analog channels) you want controlled by the knob in the Output tab.
 See screenshots below for what this should look like.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/cuemix_main_1-2.png" alt="cuemix_main_1-2" width="500"/>